-The Library's financial instruments consist of cash and cash equivalents, receivables, and accounts payable and accrued liabilities, and long-term debt.
+The Library's financial instruments consist of cash and cash equivalents, receivables, and accounts payable and accrued liabilities.
 It is management's opinion that the Library is not exposed to significant interest, currency or credit risk arising from these financial instruments.
 Unless otherwise noted, the fair value of these financial instruments approximate their carrying values.